lennyerik/pyhtmltopdf/README.md

 * `render_options`: Can be any of [these](https://pyppeteer.github.io/pyppeteer/reference.html?highlight=pdf#pyppeteer.page.Page.pdf) PDF rendering options

 Additionally, the top-level `from_x` functions as well as the constructor of the `HTMLToPDFConverter` class take the `launch_options` argument which can be any of [these chromium launch options](https://pyppeteer.github.io/pyppeteer/reference.html?highlight=launch#pyppeteer.launcher.launch).

+## Development
+To format the code, install with dev dependencies and run

+    black *.py **/*.py

+To run the unit tests, install with dev dependencies and execute

+    python -m unittest test

+You can also set a specific browser:

+    CHROMIUM=/usr/bin/brave python -m unittest test

 ## Why not wkhtmltopdf?
 pyhtmltopdf uses an up-to-date version of Chromium, enabling use of features such as flexbox,